aawarner/CNAT/README.md

 in the XML folder.

 If the creds.json file is not present in the working directory the user will be prompted to enter device credentials.
-The program will then store the ip address and credentials in the creds.json file for future use providing a true non interactive experience.
+The program will then create the creds.json file in the working directory.
+The IP address and credentials entered will be stored in the creds.json file for future use providing a true non interactive experience.
+Alternatively, the creds.json file can be prepopulated for mass automation.
 The creds.json file has been added to .gitignore to ensure it is not tracked by git.

 When using the G, P, or D method the program will import the IP addresses in